 GOOGL LAWSUIT ALERT: Levi & Korsinsky Notifies Alphabet Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Alphabet Inc. ("Alphabet" or the "Company") (NASDAQ: GOOGL) of a class action securities lawsuit.
+/EIN News/ -- NEW YORK, May 12, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Alphabet Inc. ("Alphabet" or the "Company") (NASDAQ: GOOGL) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Alphabet investors who were adversely affected by alleged securities fraud between February 4, 2020 and January 23, 2023.
 Follow the link below to get more information and be contacted by a member of our team: